vaadin/web-components/packages/vaadin-board/README.md

 ## License

-Vaadin Board is distributed under [Commercial Vaadin Add-on License version 3](http://vaadin.com/license/cval-3) (CVALv3).
+Vaadin Board is distributed under [Commercial Vaadin Developer License 4.0](https://vaadin.com/license/cvdl-4.0) (CVDLv4).
 For license terms, see LICENSE.txt.

 Vaadin collects development time usage statistics to improve this product.
 For details and to opt-out, see https://github.com/vaadin/vaadin-usage-statistics.